 Connection: Albany-New York-Buffalo

-Erie Canal, a historic canal in upstate New York began its construction in 1817 and completed in 1825.
-Due to its growing traffic the Canal was further enlarged between 1836 and 1862.
+Erie Canal, a historic canal in upstate New York began its construction in 1817 and was completed in 1825.
+Due to its growing traffic, the Canal was further enlarged between 1836 and 1862.
 The first navigable waterway connecting the Atlantic Ocean to the Great Lakes is considered one of the finest American accomplishments.
 The economic benefits of using this canal were enormous.
 It reduced the cost of transporting products from Buffalo to New York City from $100 per ton to around $10 per ton.
-This canal was not just a financial success but it also triggered large-scale commercial, agricultural and immigration development.
+This canal was not just a financial success but it also triggered large-scale commercial, agricultural, and immigration development.
 Until the 20th century, the canal remained an essential water route connecting a number of cities, but today tourist ships form the basis of its major traffic flow.

 Length: 98 km

 Connection: Baltic Sea and the North Sea

 Opened in 1895, the 98 km-long Kiel Canal passes through the German state of Schleswig-Holstein.
 This artificial waterway helps vessels to bypass the longer route through Denmark.
 Kiel Canal links the North Sea to the Baltic Sea and provides a direct link between the two Sea regions.
 It not only shortened the path by 700 km but also helped ships to avoid difficult and unstable maritime routes.
 With an average of 250 ships passing through the canal every day, it is considered the busiest man-made waterway in Europe.
 It took eight long years and more than 9,000 workers to complete the construction of the present-day canal.